1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     It should be of the same length as the stock one, so don't buy anything significantly shorter or longer.
     Same goes for the outer dimensions of the throat - that has to be 6mm in diameter.
 Make sure to pay attention to the surface of that throat - that should be even and smooth, so don't get yourself the ones with the thread on the outside which you would have to screw into an according heater block.
     Of course the threaded part that goes into the heater block has to be M6 as well, but that's common.
+    You can look out for heatbreaks which are being advertised to fit the Anycubic Vyper - those ones fit perfectly.
+    (add picture)

     However, you'll most likely only find bi-metal or full-metal heatbreaks.
 If you're *only* printing PLA, this might cause some issues.
 Anyway, when using a bi-metal/all-metal hotend, you usually should lower the retraction *distance* setting!